davidwarrington/brickworks/README.md

 1. Improve output efficiency, such as grouping/extending of overlapping grid classes.
 2. Add default flags to variables for easier overrides.

+## Notes

+This framework was inspired by both Bootstrap and the Timber framework.
+I wanted a flexbox based grid system for my own personal projects, but didn't like the bloat that it feels like it comes with, nor the col-breakpoint-num naming convention.
+The Timber framework on the other hand contained a more verbose class naming system, however isn't/wasn't flexbox based.
+Brickworks is an attempt to combine and improve these systems.